Sydney Harbour Bridge: Protests

+March For Humanity

+In August 2025, a pro-Palestine protest called "March For Humanity" and organised by activist group Palestine Action Group took place, with the bridge closed down prior to the event.
+Its purpose was to express support of Palestinian people, raise awareness of the genocide in Gaza, and pressure the Australian government to sanction Israel.
+Separate estimates range from 90,000 to 300,000 in attendance.

+Attendees included WikiLeaks founder Julian Assange, City of Sydney Lord Mayor Clover Moore, Greens senator Mehreen Faruqi, former NSW premier Bob Carr, former government minister Ed Husic, activist and former soccer player Craig Foster, boxer Anthony Mundine, journalist Antoinette Lattouf, journalist Antony Loewenstein, actor Meyne Wyatt, writer Randa Abdel-Fattah, journalist Mary Kostakidis, among many others.

+The turnout was so large that NSW Police, in cooperation with Palestine Action Group, shutdown the protest at 15:00 claiming "the march needs to stop due to public safety."
+After being halted at Milsons Point railway station protesters were then directed to overflow into Bradfield park with those remaining directed back towards the city.

 Flags

 Historically the flags of Australia and New South Wales had been flown above the bridge with the Aboriginal flag flown for nineteen days a year.
 In February 2022, Premier Dominic Perrottet announced that the Australian, New South Wales and the Aboriginal flags were to permanently fly with a third pole erected.
 In July 2022, it was announced that the Aboriginal flag would replace the New South Wales flag, which was given a prominent location within the Macquarie Street East redevelopment, near the Royal Mint and Hyde Park Barracks.

 Quotations

 Heritage listing

 At the time of construction and until recently, the bridge was the longest single span steel arch bridge in the world.
 The bridge, its pylons and its approaches are all important elements in townscape of areas both near and distant from it.
 The curved northern approach gives a grand sweeping entrance to the bridge with continually changing views of the bridge and harbour.
 The bridge has been an important factor in the pattern of growth of metropolitan Sydney, particularly in residential development in post World War II years.
 In the 1960s and 1970s the Central Business District had extended to the northern side of the bridge at North Sydney which has been due in part to the easy access provided by the bridge and also to the increasing traffic problems associated with the bridge.

 Sydney Harbour Bridge was listed on the New South Wales State Heritage Register on 25 June 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.